OpenTreeOfLife/opentreeoflife.github.io/SSBworkshop2023.md

 ---
-title: Open Tree SSB2020
+title: Open Tree SSB2023
 layout: workshop      # DON'T CHANGE THIS.
-venue: "Using the Open Tree of Life for your Research, SSB 2020"        # brief name of host site without address (e.g., "Euphoric State University")
+venue: " Synthesizing and dating phylogenies using the Open Tree of Life, SSB UNAM 2023"        # brief name of host site without address (e.g., "Euphoric State University")
-address: "Hotel Indigo"      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
+address: ""      # full street address of workshop (e.g., "Room A, 123 Forth Street, Blimingen, Euphoria")
 country: "us"      # lowercase two-letter ISO country code such as "fr" (see https://en.wikipedia.org/wiki/ISO_3166-1#Current_codes)
 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)
-humandate: "Jan 3, 2020"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Jan 13, 2023"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
-humantime: "1:30 pm - 5 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
+humantime: "10 am - 2 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
-instructor: ["Emily Jane McTavish", "Mark Holder", "Luna Luisa Sanchez Reyes"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Mark Holder", "Emily Jane McTavish", "Luna Luisa Sanchez Reyes", "Ben Redelings"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 email: ["ejmctavish@ucmerced.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
-permalink: /SSBworkshop/
+permalink: /SSBworkshop2023/
 ---

 *We have borrowed the Carpentries website template and installation instructions.
 This is **not** a Carpentries workshop (although we highly recommend them!).
 Learn more about the carpentries at https://carpentries.org/*